violet4/vsdlib/README.md

 See more examples in [example.toml](example.toml).

+Add `vsdlib` as a dependency to your project.

+The recommended method us by using [`python poetry`](https://python-poetry.org/docs/basic-usage/):

+    # requires that you have a github ssh key set up
+    poetry add git+ssh://git@github.com/violet4/vsdlib.git

-Then you can run it with:
+Then you can run from a toml file with:

 `poetry run vsdlib example.toml`